lokesh/hive-words/README.md

 ## 🛠 To-do

 **Next**
-- [x] Admin for puzzle lists and generation.
-- [x] Fix, date in UI one day off.
-- [ ] Load latest puzzle by date
 - [ ] Save puzzles from admin.
 Check when saving to make sure combo of letters has not been prev used.
-- [x] Auto-gen puzzles from admin
+- [ ] Hide words and pts available msg?
 - [ ] Use socket.io to relay word additions between players
 - [ ] Add simple token based security for puzzle crud